Generating more than £4 billion worth of investment in 2017, the UK’s student accommodation market is no longer a niche investment product.

 In recent years, the student market has been revolutionised as students have started to move away from the often run-down and limited options available within houses of multiple occupancy (HMOs) and towards PBSA.

-Having a bedroom in a house is no longer enough for many students, they are looking to have the opportunity to live like a young professional, instead opting for studio apartments with dedicated kitchen facilities, study areas and an en-suite shower room.
+Simply having a bedroom in a house is no longer enough for many students.
+They are looking to have the opportunity to live like a young professional, instead opting for studio apartments with dedicated kitchen facilities, study areas and an en-suite shower room, in order to make their money go further.

-By including this range of facilities, developers are able to attract a broader range of tenants, providing students with access to a number of expensive services that would otherwise be beyond their reach.
+By including this range of facilities in their accommodation, developers are able to attract a broader range of tenants, providing students with access to a number of expensive services that would otherwise be beyond their reach.
 For a slightly higher rent, students can instead enjoy this access as a part of their everyday accommodation.

 The continued success of the PBSA sector has seen the student accommodation market further diversify, creating a varied market with properties available to suit every budget and taste.
 As a result, there can be a vast difference in the rental rates charged to student tenants.